shaysugg/Notes/iOS-study/2024 iOS Interview questions.md

 * Briefly explain the hierarchy of sequences and collections in Swift.
 * Explain sequences and the different ways you can implement them in Swift.
 * What are the collections?
 Explain different types of them. `Collection`, `BidirectionalCollection`, `RandomAccessCollection`, `MutableCollection`, `RangeReplaceableCollection`
-* What's happened when you make an array lazy.
+* What's happening when you make an array lazy.
 Explain it with an example?
 * Explain recoverable errors and none-recoverable errors in swift?
 * Explain function injections as an alternative to protocol oriented polymorphism?
 * How can you specialized generics types in functions, extensions and more?